ConnorMurphyDev/HomeSecurity-FacialRecognition/README.md

 The web site becomes the frontend client controlling the connection and communication between the client.
 On the website, a user makes an account and connects the client (Pi code) to their account on the server.
 They provide their facial data through the website now, and it's pushed to Pi.

+Currently working on V0.2 Recognizes faces without motion and pushes notification to mobile device.